James Adonis, The Motivation Hoax

 James Adonis, The Motivation Hoax – A smart person’s guide to inspirational nonsense, Schwartz Publishing, Carlton, 2018.

 Inspirational nonsense!
 Yep, that pretty much sums it up for me.
-Instagram and Facebook and to a lesser extent Linked In are full with mindless truisms masquerading as inspiration from some enlighted hero we’ve mostly never heard of.
+Instagram and Facebook and to a lesser extent Linked In are full of mindless truisms masquerading as inspiration from some enlighted heroes we’ve mostly never heard of.

 It’s one of my pet hates – People just filling up their timeline and others with dribble.
 Sorry, I’m just not one for small talk.

 And I’m guessing James Adonis is not either.
 In his latest book, The Motivation Hoax, he takes aim at the dribble and aims to sort the facts from the fictions.

 I was particularly interested in this book based on my own.
 When I researched my book Done and my program Project Done, I realized a lot of what people thought was true, simply wasn’t backed up by the research.
 Or, at the least, what people thought was true was only partly accurate.

 It seems we human beings have a tendency for short-cuts rather than reading things thoroughly.
 Something to do with our lazy brains…

 Let’s look at a few examples from James Adonis’ brilliant book…